 If you are a Duval County resident, please consider signing this online petition that asks the City Council and Mayor to either pass Ranked Choice Voting for future city elections or to at least put it on the ballot for the citizens of Jacksonville to decide for themselves if they want it.
 Once we get enough signatures we will share the results with the City Council and Mayor.
 Once you've signed, please share it with your contacts and social media and help get other residents of Duval County to sign it as well.
 Thank you so much!

-We, the undersigned residents of Duval County, hereby request the City Council & Mayor of Jacksonville to either pass ranked choice voting for use with future city elections beginning in 2023, or at least put it on the ballot as a local referendum in November 2020 for the citizens of Duval County to decide for themselves if they want this.
+We, the undersigned residents of Duval County, hereby request the City Council & Mayor of Jacksonville to either pass ranked choice voting for use with future city elections beginning in 2023, or at least put it on the ballot as a local referendum for the citizens of Duval County to decide for themselves if they want this.

 You have the power to make this change because Jacksonville is a charter city.